dustoncloud/nepalehr.github.io/_pages/01-quick-start-guide.md

 ---
-title: "Quick-Start Guide"
+title: "Overview"
-permalink: /docs/quick-start-guide/
+permalink: /overview/
+layout: single
 excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
 last_modified_at: 2016-11-03T10:01:43-04:00
-redirect_from:
-  - /theme-setup/
 ---

 Minimal Mistakes has been developed as a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier use.
 It is also 100% compatible with GitHub Pages --- just with a more involved installation process.